segmentio/segment-docs/src/connections/destinations/catalog/iterable/index.md

 ### Merge Nested Objects

 Iterable offers the option to either merge user fields with nested data or overwrite them. (see their [docs](https://api.iterable.com/api/docs#!/users/updateUser_post_10) for more info).
 By default, this option is set to false.
-If you wish to disable this, you can pass an destination specific property called `mergeNestedObjects` and set it's value to `true`.
+If you wish to disable this, you can pass a destination-specific property called `mergeNestedObjects` and set it's value to `true`.

 Here's an example: